ipfs/benchmarks/runner/README.md

-## Runner
+# Runner

 The [runner](../runner/) is the component that kicks off the tests and stores the results in a time series database for visualization.
 The runner runs as a daemon but can also be run ad-hoc.
-See below for the differences
+See below for the differences.

-### Initial Setup Grafana InfluxDB
+## Initial Setup Grafana InfluxDB

 ```bash
 > ./scripts/runLocalEnv.sh up
 ```

 Open http://localhost:3000/ in a browser.
 The default username/password combination is `admin/admin`.
 You will be asked to change that password after initial login.
 Setup the datasource with type `influxDB`and use `http://influxdb:8086` as the URL.
 Next import the dashboard from `infrastructure/grafana/dashboard.json` by hovering over the `+` icon on the left of your screen.

 ![Grafana import dashboard](import-hover.png)

 * All of the Grafana configuration is stored in a folder adjacent to the this project's folder named `/data/grafana`.
-* The data for influxDB is stored in a folder adjacent to the this project's folder named `/data/influxdb`.
+* The data for influxDB is stored in a folder adjacent to this project's folder named `/data/influxdb`.

-### Run dashboard and the `runner` locally and send results to InfluxDB
+## Run dashboard and the `runner` locally and send results to InfluxDB

 If you're not running it yet:

 ```bash
 > ./scripts/runLocalEnv.sh up
 ```

 Keep docker running and in another tab you can start the runner in one of two ways:

-#### Start as a daemon
+### Start as a daemon

 ```bash
 > LOG_PRETTY=true node runner/index.js
 {"level":30,"time":1543488515841,"msg":"Server listening at http://127.0.0.1:9000","pid":47039,"hostname":"mbpro.local","v":1}
 {"level":30,"time":1543488515843,"msg":"server listening on 9000","pid":47039,"hostname":"mbpro.local","v":1}
 ```

 A run can now be triggered by sending a POST to the daemon:

 ```bash
 > curl -XPOST -d '{"commit":"adfy3hk"}' \
   -H "Content-Type: application/json" \